 of the route definition, the behavior of the application will be different.

-Let’s take as an example the default endpoint, that is /
+Let’s take as an example the default endpoint, that is /.
+It is

 reversed, then it’s the content returned by the route that will be